-Course Credits Required Degree Category MEng, M MSc PhD Additional Course Requirements Total MEng MEng with UG degree in Engineering or Sciences See Section 3.5 See Section 3.5 MASc or MSc i MASc, MSc with UG degree in Engineering or Sciences 18 Per Supervisory Committee 18 PhD ii, iii PhD directly transferring from MASc, MSc without completion of MASc or MSc 14 → 4 Per Supervisory Committee 18 PhD with MASc, MSc or MEng 9 Per Supervisory Committee 9 PRBA iv - Direct admission to PhD program with a BASc or BSc degree 18 Per Supervisory Committee 18
+Course Credits Required Degree Category MEng, MASc, MSc PhD Additional Course Requirements Total MEng MEng with UG degree in Engineering or Sciences See Section 3.5 See Section 3.5 MASc or MSc i MASc, MSc with UG degree in Engineering or Sciences 18 Per Supervisory Committee 18 PhD ii, iii PhD directly transferring from MASc, MSc without completion of MASc or MSc 14 - +1 Per Supervisory Committee 18 PhD with MASc, MSc or MEng 9 Per Supervisory Committee 9 PRBA iv - Direct admission to PhD program with a BASc or BSc degree 18 Per Supervisory Committee 18

-- MASc and MSc students are required to complete at least 18 credits of coursework, including at least five 3-credit courses (two of which must be CHBE fundamental graduate courses), CHBE 597 (a 2-credit thesis-preparation course), and CHBE 598 (a Departmental seminar that students must enroll in each year they are actively pursuing their degree, for which they receive 1 course credit in the term they present in the course).
-MASc and MSc may select 300 and/or 400 level undergraduate courses (up to 6 credits) relevant to their program with the approval of their supervisor and a departmental graduate advisor - ii.
+1. MASc and MSc students are required to complete at least 18 credits of technical coursework, including at least five 3-credit courses (two of which must be CHBE fundamental graduate courses), CHBE 597 (a 2-credit thesis-preparation course), and CHBE 598/698 (a Departmental seminar that students must enroll in each year they are actively pursuing their degree, for which they receive 1 courses credit in the term they present in the course).
+MASc and MSc may select 300 and/or 400 level technical undergraduate courses (up to 6 credits) relevant to their program, provided the student has not already taken equivalent or similar courses in their undergraduate program, with the approval of their supervisor and a departmental graduate advisor

+- ii.
 MASc or MSc students meeting specific performance requirements are eligible to transfer directly into the PhD program after partial completion of their Master's degree pending approval of their supervisor or the department.
 To be eligible for transfer into the PhD program, an MASc or MSc student in our program must, during the first two years of study at the graduate level, complete a minimum of 14 credits of coursework with a first-class average.
-That coursework must include completion of CHBE 597 (a 2-credit thesis-preparation course) and at least 9 credits of the remaining 12 credits of coursework required for transfer must be at the 500-level or above.
-Once transferred into the PhD program, students must complete CHBE 598 and also complete a total of at least five 3-credit courses, including those courses completed prior to transfer.
-Students who have completed CHBE 597 are not required to complete CHBE 697. - PhD students holding a MASc, MSc or M.Eng. degree are must take at least two 3-credit courses (at least two CHBE fundamental courses if such courses were not completed at the Masters level) plus CHBE 697, a 2-credit thesis preparation, and CHBE 598, a 1-credit seminar.
-PhD students are also required to enroll in CHBE 699 (PhD Thesis Research) each year until the defense of their thesis has been successfully completed. - In exceptional cases, applicants who hold a bachelor's degree with an overall average representing firstclass standing and who demonstrate advanced research ability may be granted direct admission into our doctoral degree program on approval of the Dean of the Faculty of Graduate and Postdoctoral Studies.

-Students entering directly from a bachelor's degree must, during the first two years of study, complete a total of 12 credits with a first-class average, of which at least 9 credits must be at the 500-level or above and at least 9 credits must be of first class standing, to maintain registration as a doctoral student.
+That coursework must include completion of CHBE 597 (a 2-credit thesis-preparation course) and at least another 9 credits of the remaining 12 credits of technical coursework required for transfer must be at the 500-level or above.
+Once transferred into the PhD program, students must complete CHBE 598/698 and also complete a total of at least five 3-credit technical courses, including those courses completed prior to transfer.
+Students who have completed CHBE 597 are not required to complete CHBE 697. - iii.
+PhD students holding a MASc, MSc or M.Eng. degree must take at least two 3-credit courses (at least two CHBE fundamental courses if such courses were not completed at the Masters level, (including CHBE 505 if undergraduate background was not in Chemical Engineering) plus CHBE 697, a 2-credit thesis preparation, and CHBE 598/698, a 1-credit seminar.
+PhD students are also required to enroll in CHBE 699 (PhD Thesis Research) each year until the defense of their thesis has been successfully completed. - iv.
+In exceptional cases, applicants who hold a bachelor's degree with an overall average representing first-class standing and who demonstrate advanced research ability may be granted direct admission into our doctoral degree program on approval of the Dean of the Faculty of Graduate and Postdoctoral Studies.
+Students entering directly from a bachelor's degree must, during the first two years of study, complete a total of 12 technical course credits with a first-class average, of which at least 9 credits must be at the 500-level or above and at least 9 credits must be of first-class standing, to maintain registration as a doctoral student.